-But it seems that service providers are so occupied with looking outwards to create a digital renaissance through customer acquisition and predicting behavior, that there’s something still missing.
-How can telcos and utility services look to the resources they have at their fingertips, to create additional spheres of value which connect with their existing customers, beyond just competing on price?
+But some service providers are so occupied with looking outwards to create a digital renaissance through customer acquisition and predicting behavior, that there’s something missing.
+How can telcos and utility services look to the resources they have at their fingertips to create additional spheres of value that connect with their existing customers.
+How do they get beyond competing purely on price?

 Telecoms and utilities providers sit at a critical juncture in offering value to existing customers by reaching them in the right way.
-Customers have had enough of irrelevant incentives and poorly timed offers, which only yield frustration.
+Customers have had enough of irrelevant incentives and poorly timed offers that only yield frustration.
 Companies lose eyeballs to ad-blockers, and turn potential repeat customers into churners when the time comes to renew their contract.

 Of course, timing is everything when it comes to engaging, keeping and upgrading the contract value of customers.
 Understanding whether they’re displaying tell-tale signs of switching to a competing service doesn’t stem from drawing your own conclusions via their interactions with remote digital channels, or inferring whether they’re in a family-of-three or a single homeowner.
 This only helps to inform context.

-Understanding whether they’re at this pivotal moment stems from knowing, based on the information your customer willingly gives to you, when their contract is expiring or when they may be unhappy.
-Not waiting until it’s too late, but proactively offering them the self-service facilities they need, or the offer they can’t refuse, before the opportunity is lost.
+Understanding whether customers are at this pivotal moment stems from knowing — based on the information your customer willingly gives to you — when their contract is expiring or when they may be unhappy.
+Rather than waiting until it’s too late, it's important to proactively offer the self-service facilities these customers need, or the offer they can’t refuse — before the opportunity is lost.

-This introduction of additional services offers a new revenue stream, as well as a new differentiator within a crowded market.
-How can you apply this simple principle of rewards-based value to your retention strategy?
+Value-added services are fast becoming a key global strategy factor for telcos, and the introduction of additional services offers both a new revenue stream and a new differentiator in a crowded market.
+So how can you apply this simple principle of rewards-based value to your retention strategy?

-The answer, as is the case with many of life’s most burning questions, sounds simple and sits right in front of you.
-Customer data — or first-party data — is the key to not only telling the difference between your most cherished contract holders, those who are about to switch, and those who are on the verge of becoming customers.
-It’s the foundation of your customer engagement strategy; a way to establish an ongoing conversation through direct points of interaction you hold with them, from service enquiries and contract history to logged complaints.
+As is the case with many of life’s most burning questions, the answer is simple and already right in front of you.
+Customer data — or first-party data — is the key to knowing the difference between your most cherished contract holders, those who are about to switch, and those who are on the verge of becoming customers.
+It’s the foundation of your customer engagement strategy — a way to establish an ongoing conversation through direct points of interaction, from service inquiries and contract history to logged complaints.

 It means using these data points to fuel rewards-based interactions.
-Have they stuck with you through thick and thin?
-Make them feel special with an extended product trial just for them, or a gift on their birthday to show you appreciate them.
-It may mean the difference between churn, and keeping that valuable customer with you for the foreseeable future with a just-for-them service package.
-In short, a route to making their day.
+Has a loyal customer stuck with you through thick and thin?
+Make them feel special with an extended product trial just for them or a gift on their birthday to show you appreciate them.
+A just-for-them service package can be the difference between churn and keeping that valuable customer with you for the foreseeable future.

 It doesn’t stop there.
-Your customers can compare offers, products, delivery options and costs in a click — so make sure they can serve themselves sufficiently, and efficiently, in a click too.
+Your customers can compare offers, products, delivery options and costs in a click — so make sure they can serve themselves sufficiently and efficiently.

-Findings suggest that 70% of customers expect a company’s website to include a self-service application, and half of customers think it’s crucial to be able to solve service issues themselves.
-This doesn’t mean removing the human touch from utility-based service strategies, but adding an intelligent, intuitive digital service offering, by applying the data which forms the basis for your customer relationships.
-This not only adds convenience for them, but creates a sense of shared value between created between business and customer; a reason for them to stay rather than stray to your competitor.
+Findings suggest that 70% of customers expect a company’s website to include a self-service application, and half think it’s crucial to be able to solve service issues themselves.
+This doesn’t mean removing the human touch from utility-based service strategies, though.
+Instead, it means adding an intelligent, intuitive digital service offering through smarter use of the data that forms the basis for your customer relationships.
+Besides offering greater convenience, this strategy also creates a sense of shared value between you and your customer.
+In other words, it gives them a reason to stay rather than stray to your competitor.